gopherslab/conduit-connector-google-sheets/README.md

 ### Known Limitations

 * At current, while appending data to google sheets, we are only supporting ROWS parameter.
 * The `insertDataOption` field value is kept to `INSERT_ROWS`, as `OVERWRITE` does not provide the expected action.
-For more on `insertDataOption`, kindly refer to [this](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append#InsertDataOption).
+For more information on `insertDataOption`, kindly refer to [this](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/append#InsertDataOption).